hydpy-dev/hydpy/hydpy/docs/install.rst

 some improvements, but no potentially problematic changes, e.g. the implementation of additional models.
 "Z" is the revision number, indicating some necessary corrections of the framework or its implemented models.
-In any case, you should make sure to select the revision number available, meaning you should prefer using "X.Y.1" over "X.Y.0".
+In any case, you should make sure to select the highest revision number available, meaning you should prefer using "X.Y.1" over "X.Y.0".

 Each release is available in different compressed archives, corresponding to different environments.
-Currently, we distribute pre-compiled binaries for 64-bit Windows and Python 2.7 and Python 3.6 only.
+Currently, we distribute pre-compiled binaries for Python 2.7 and Python 3.6 on 64-bit Windows only.
 These are most easy to use.
 Download and unpack them in your site-packages directory.
 The site-packages directory is the place to store additional Python libraries.
 Usually, each installed